LP-116/web-scraping-challenge/README.md

 # Web Scraping Challenge
-## Web Scraping Homework - Mission to Mars
+## Mission to Mars
 ---

 ### Task

-This assignment contained two parts.
+This challenge contained two parts.
 The first part involved scraping 4 different websites using Jupyter Notebook, BeautifulSoup, Pandas and Splinter.
 The second part involved using MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URL's in part 1.

 ---